 No, not specifically.
 However, as indicated in ASHA's Preferred Practice Patterns for the Profession of Speech-Language Pathology (Section 34: Voice Assessment), "All patients/clients with voice disorders are examined by a physician, preferably in a discipline appropriate to the presenting complaint."

 Speech-language pathologists can gain the knowledge, skills and competencies required to administer the procedure and interpret the results (and refer to a physician when appropriate) through a variety of means.
 This would include formal course work, mentorship, and methodology workshops.
-Several useful references include ASHA's Knowledge and Skills for Speech-Language Pathologists with Respect to Vocal Tract Visualization and Imaging (2004), Position Statement (2004) and Technical Report (2004), and Use of Endoscopy by Speech-Language Pathologists: Position Statement (2008).
+Several useful references include ASHA's Position Statement (2004), and Use of Endoscopy by Speech-Language Pathologists: Position Statement (2008).
 Please note that there is no ASHA knowledge & skills document for the nasopharyngoscopy procedure.

 Many state licensure laws do not allow speech-language pathologists to use topical anesthetics.
 Other state laws or regulations may also specify the level of physician supervision related to such anesthetics.
 Call ASHA at 800-498-2071 and ask for a State Advocacy Team member for specific information regarding your state's requirements or go to ASHA's State-by-State webpages for contact information for your state's lincensure board or regulatory agency.

 Medicare coverage of speech-language pathology services requires physician approval (or nurse practitioner, physician assistant or clinical nurse specialist) of a plan of care.
 If I do not provide follow-up treatment is there a document I can provide that is a substitute for a plan of care?